didiervega/RandomMatrix/README.md

 It presents the curves of $\eta$ vs $\mu$ for the dPBRM model with sparsity values $\alpha$ = 1 (no sparsity).
 The critical point is when the lines intercept.
-Remember, the `%system` command is only for the purpose of running here in this notebook.

 The next function calculates the fractal dimensions of our studied model (dPBRM) and prints the figure, i.e, the signature of the multifractality of eigenfunctions of our network model.